Emberalive/Ticketing_System/README.md

 ### Prerequisites

-- Java JDK 1.8 or higher
+- Java 17 or above
 - Maven 3.6+
 - IntelliJ IDEA (optional but recommended)
+- postgresql-42.7.5.jar as a library, the library is stored in the db_access package

 ### Build the Project